-4.4 LEVEL CROSSINGS
+4.4 Level Crossings

 Level crossings are a significant statewide issue with respect to safety, the cost of improving or removing them, and the impact they have on train speeds and cycle times.
-Particularly in outer suburban growth areas, where rail freight and fast-growing demands on previously rural road networks can combine to cause significant traffic congestion and safety issues.

 Removal of infrequently used crossings can be facilitated if financial assistance is provided to local government.
 Where emergency access is needed, barriers capable of removal by emergency services personnel can be provided.